sharovik/toggl-to-jira/README.md

 ![flowchart](documentation/images/the-flow.jpg)

 ## Available arguments
-  `-date_from` string
-        The starting date for the filter export.
-Please use next format: YYYY-MM-DD (default "2021-03-27") `-date_to` string
+1. `date_from` - The starting date for the filter export.
+Please use next format: YYYY-MM-DD (default "2021-03-27")
-        The ending date for the filter export.
-Please use next format: YYYY-MM-DD (default "2021-03-27") `-workspace_id` string
+2. `date_to` - The ending date for the filter export.
+Please use next format: YYYY-MM-DD (default "2021-03-27")
-        The workspace ID which should be used for the toggl.track data report generation.
+3. `workspace_id` - The workspace ID which should be used for the toggl.track data report generation.
 By default, will be used the ID from TOGGL_DEFAULT_WORKSPACE_ID environment variable.

 Please use `--help` for more details.

 ## When app ignore time entries from toggl.track?